• What is Copywriting?

 People believe that having clients sign contracts means that they won’t have to worry about not getting paid.

-Well, I have two pieces of very good news for you.
-The first is that there are far, far, FAR fewer “nefarious” clients out there than you might think there are.
-In fact, in my 15+ years of writing copy, I’ve never had a client not pay me.
+The first piece of good news: there are far, far, FAR fewer “nefarious” clients out there than you might think there are.
+In fact, in my 20+ years of writing copy, I’ve never had a client not pay me.

 Sure, sometimes clients have taken a little longer than I’d have liked to make their payments, but even that’s usually due to an innocent mistake or it slipping their mind, and a gentle, but firm, email or two did the trick.

-So the chances of you needing some “legal recourse” against a non-paying client are going to be extremely slim—if it ever even happens at all.
+So, the chances of you needing some “legal recourse” against a non-paying client are going to be extremely slim—if it ever even happens at all.

 And the second piece of good news is that you don’t need a physically signed, legalese-full, “I spent $300 on Legalzoom” contract to constitute an agreement.